almostengr/almostengrwebsite/web/docs/lifestyle/2021-05-24-tsa-precheck-differences.md

 I believe due to COVID and probably other reasons,
 <a href="http://atl.com/" target="_blank">ATL</a> was doing a modified version of
 security screening.
-This version, they gave everyone the pre-check protocol for going through security.
+This version, they gave everyone the Pre-Check protocol for going through security.
 This means able to keep shoes and jackets on.
 Also not having to unload larger electronics out of your bag.
 They had people go through the metal detector as well as the body scanner.
 From what I could tell, there was not a method to how they determined what device you went though.